Simulations of core-collapse supernovae in spatial axisymmetry with full Boltzmann neutrino transport: Summary and Discussion

-There are certainly other issues remaining to be addressed.
+There are also certainly many other issues remaining to be addressed.
+The top priority is to make detailed comparisons with other approximate methods to assess the importance of multi-angle treatments for supernova dynamics by possibly collaborating with other groups.
+We will also proceed to explore other progenitors with different masses.
+The EOS dependence should be further clarified.
+Rotation is another concern, since the angular distribution in momentum space is then qualitatively changed: e.g., the principal axis will not be aligned with the radial direction in general and another off-diagonal component, $k^{r \phi}$, will no longer be vanishing.
 We are currently implementing general relativity in our code to investigate its influences, which are expected to be non-negligible.
-Moreover, the angular distributions for different species of neutrinos are valuable in their own right for e.g. the analysis of collective oscillations of neutrino flavors.
-We are the only ones at present that can provide such realistic data.
+The angular distributions for different species of neutrinos we obtained in this study are valuable in their own right for e.g. the analysis of collective oscillations of neutrino flavors \citep{2010ARNPS..60..569D,2013PhRvD..88g3004M,2017arXiv170603360C,2017PhRvL.118b1101I}, which feed on the differences in the angular distributions among different neutrino species.
+They are currently being investigated and the results will be reported elsewhere.